Broadening Participation

 Deaf and Hard of Hearing Entrepreneurs

 IN I-Corps Hub partner institution RIT – a world leader in Deaf education and inclusion technologies – developed NSF’s National Deaf Innovation Challenge (NDIC) to showcase innovative STEM ideas from entrepreneurial Deaf and Hard of Hearing students.
-This group is now developing I-Corps style customer discovery learning videos in American Sign Language (ASL).
+This group has developed and launched an I-Corps program taught in American Sign Language (ASL)

 Building a Diverse Teaching Cohort